 Trades and Free Agent Signings: June-July 2015

-Just prior to the 2015 college draft, the Bucks traded power forward Ersan Ilaysova to the Detroit Pistons for two players later released by Milwaukee.
-Ilaysova was traded due to his high salary and also because the Bucks are counting on a healthy Jabari Parker to play power forward.
-Milwaukee also wanted to take Ilaysova's salary and apply it towards contracts for restricted free agent Khris Middleton and a free agent to be signed.
+Just prior to the 2015 college draft, the Bucks traded power forward Ersan Ilyasova to the Detroit Pistons for two players later released by Milwaukee.
+Ilyasova was traded due to his high salary and also because the Bucks are counting on a healthy Jabari Parker to play power forward.
+Milwaukee also wanted to take Ilyasova's salary and apply it towards contracts for restricted free agent Khris Middleton and a free agent to be signed.

-In a trade right before the college draft, Milwaukee got point guard Greivis Vasquez from the Toronto Raptors for its first round pick in 2017 and second round pick in 2015.
+In a trade right before the college draft, Milwaukee got point guard Greivis Vasquez from the Toronto Raptors for its first-round pick in 2017 and a second-round pick in 2015.
 Vasquez was identified as a good shooter and point guard who can start or come off the bench.

 Milwaukee also traded center Zaza Pachulia to the Dallas Mavericks.